Updated: Sep 9

-Did you know the average adult dog needs around 12 to 14 hours of sleep per 24-hour cycle, whilst puppies (who use up a lot of energy exploring and learning) need as much as 18 to 20 hours of sleep per 24 hour cycle!
-Often older dogs also tend to need more rest, as do certain breeds.
+Did you know the average adult dog needs around 12 to 14 hours of sleep per 24-hour cycle, whilst puppies (who use up a lot of energy exploring, learning and growing) need as much as 18 to 20 hours of sleep per 24 hour cycle!
+Often, older dogs also tend to need more rest, as do certain breeds or individuals.

 THE DOG SCHOOL